Noxxinoxx/NoxCord/README.md

 [![Product Name Screen Shot][product-screenshot]](https://example.com)

-Noxcord is a social platform used as a replacement for discord.
-This was a pet project I did when I wanted to learn about communiation over the internet and how STUN & TURN server worked.
-It also was a fun challenge to write the hole front-end in pure HTML/CSS.
-The main reson i did this was becoure i often use better tools like vue.js or react.js as the frontend or tailwind if I want something more light weight.
+Noxcord is a social platform used as a replacement for Discord.
+It was a pet project I undertook when I wanted to learn about communication over the internet and how STUN & TURN servers worked.
+Additionally, it was a fun challenge to write the whole front-end in pure HTML/CSS.
+The main reason I pursued this project was because I often use better tools like Vue.js or React.js for the frontend, or Tailwind if I want something more lightweight.
+In conclusion, this was a fun project, and I hope some people find it useful!

 <p align="right">(<a href="#readme-top">back to top</a>)</p>